getpopper/popper/docs/sections/cn_workflows.md

 Alternatively, to restrict a configuration to a specific step in a workflow, set the desired parameters in the step's `options`
 **Note**: this is currently only supported for the Docker runtime

 ## Resource Managers

+By default, workflows are executed locally on the host where Popper is executed from.
-Popper can execute steps in a workflow through other resource managers like SLURM besides the host machine.
-The resource manager can be specified either through the `--resource-manager/-r` option or through the config file.
+In addition, workflows can also be executed through other resource managers.
+The resource manager can be specified either through the `--resource-manager/-r` option, or specified in the configuration file given via the `--config/-c` flag.
 If neither of them are provided, the steps are run in the host machine by default.

 ### Kubernetes